About Long Term Care Insurance and LTC Software

 Questions about Personal Finance Software?
 Call (503) 309-1369 or Send E-mail to email@example.com

 |This page helps explain why you're having a hard time finding long-term care insurance software

 Long-term care insurance helps pays for stays in nursing homes, and similar long-term health care needs.

 We tried making long-term care insurance software, but ran into several roadblocks.

-First LTC software rates.
-The reason you're not finding much when it comes to insurance premium calculators vs. benefits is because LTC insurance is regulated by states.
+First LTC insurance software rates.
+The reason you're not finding much when it comes to insurance premium calculators vs. benefits, is because LTC insurance is regulated by states.
 So each state is going to have a different list of benefits, plans, and premium rates.
 These all change constantly.

 The next thing in the world of long-term care, is forecasting one's financial future assuming they may go into a nursing home, with and without coverage.

 We have several versions of retirement software that will perform these functions.